-- 4. For State, select the On check box to determine that the application is currently running.
+- 3. In the Alias field, enter a name for the v5 NetFlow application. - For State, select the On check box to determine that the application is currently running.
 Select the Off check box to determine that the application is currently not running.
 The state can be changed at anytime whenever required. - 5.
 From the NetFlow version drop-down list, select v5. - 6.
 In Active cache timeout, enter the number of seconds that an active flow record must remain in the cache before it is exported and removed.
 The default value is 1800 seconds. - 7.
 In Inactive cache timeout, enter the number of seconds an inactive flow record must remain in the cache before it times out.
 The default value is 15 seconds. - 8.
 Click Save.

-For some examples demonstrating the NetFlow application configuration in the GigaVUE V Series nodes, refer to NetFlow Examples on page 109.
+For more examples demonstrating the NetFlow application configuration in the GigaVUE V Series nodes, refer to NetFlow Examples.

-Adding a Version 9 and IPFIX NetFlow Application
+Add Version 9 and IPFIX NetFlow Application